-All invoices must have the Purchase Order Number, as well as the Operator's SAP Vendor Number on the invoice.
-The name and address listed on the purchase order must also be on each invoice.
+All invoices must have the Purchase Order Number, dates of service, as well as the Operator's SAP Vendor Number on the invoice.
+The name and address listed on the purchase order must match each invoice.
 Failure to provide this information may result in a delay of payment.